The Kirtland Temple, known originally as “The House of the Lord,” was built by followers of Joseph Smith, Jr.

 The Third Floor: "A House of Order"

-"House of Order" is another way of saying that the Kirtland Temple provided administrative space for Latter Day Saint church leaders to run the church.
+"House of Order" is another way of saying the Kirtland Temple provided administrative space for Latter Day Saint church leaders to run the church.

 The five upper rooms of the third floor were also occupied by the Kirtland High School.
 Nearly 135 to 140 students filled the attic story learning a variety of lessons in geography, reading, writing, Greek and Latin.
 The far west room served as classroom space for the first Latter Day Saint seminary, the Kirtland, Ohio, Theological Institution.
 The Hebrew Grammar class was led by Joshua Seixas, a renowned Hebrew Scholar.
 It was among the first five seminaries in the state of Ohio.
 In 1838, the second and third floors continued to be devoted to education as the Western Reserve Teachers’ Seminary rented the space to train teachers.
 Having the second and third floors dedicated to learning demonstrates just how much value the Saints placed in education.